jamestejada/weekend/README.md

 - Automatic file downloads
     - Based on modified date as well as episode number
     - Satellite files are downloaded as well
-- Renaming of files based on air date.
-- Automatic renames files with the correct names based on air date
+- Automatic renaming of files based on air date, destination and show
 - Automatic processing of files
     - Normalization to industry standard (-24 LUFs)
     - mp3 conversion for promos
 - Copying files appropriate destinations (i.e. ENCO Dropbox, or Continuity Folder)
-- Deletes files from satellite receiver
+- Deletion of files from satellite receiver
-- Threading (well...
-Python 'threading') for increased audio processing speed.
+- Threading for increased audio processing speed.
 (Threading allows the execution of multiple audio conversions at the same time)

 ## Requirements
+---
 ### Development Environment
 - Python 3.8.5
 - Ubuntu 20.04 LTS Server (As OS or Windows Subsystem for Linux Distrubution)
----

 ### Dependencies
 - [ffmpeg](https://ffmpeg.org/) for audio processing
 - [cifs-utils](https://wiki.samba.org/index.php/LinuxCIFS_utils) (not needed on WSL) - Used for mounting Windows network drives from linux
 - libraries:
     - python-dotenv
     - ffmpeg-normalize

+## Setup
 ---
-## Setup
 1. Clone repository (currently private)
 1. Create a `.env` file in the modules folder with the following fields (NOTE: Do not use quotes around the paths)
     - Mount paths